California State University, Northridge: Notable people

-With over 350,000 alumni, CSUN has been home to a range of prominent alumni, faculty, and staff.
+CSUN has about 350,000 alumni as of 2019.

+Alumni

 Politics and government

-In politics, three former faculty and staff members have become high-ranking officials in foreign countries, including Mohamed Morsi who became the 5th President of Egypt in 2012, as well as Mohammad Qayoumi and Prakash Chandra Lohani.
-At the national level, CSUN has been home to two former heads of the United States Census Bureau (Roy Peel and Vincent Barabba), a former Commissioner of the Bureau of Labor Statistics (Kathleen Utgoff), the Program Executive Officer of the Joint Strike Fighter program (Lt Gen Christopher Bogdan), and a former member of the Council of Economic Advisers and president of the Federal Reserve Bank of Cleveland (Jerry Jordan), as well as the 13th Ambassador to the Bahamas (Nicole Avant), an Ambassador to Mexico (Julian Nava), 6th Governor of Hawaii (Linda Lingle), and 42nd Lieutenant Governor of California (Mike Curb).
-In 2018, alumnus Katie Hill became a member of the United States House of Representatives, while Alex Villanueva became the 33rd Sheriff of Los Angeles County.
-The following year, graduate Nury Martinez became the first Latina president of the Los Angeles City Council.
-On January 20, 2021, alumnus Doug Emhoff became the first Second Gentleman of the United States as he is the spouse of Vice President of the United States Kamala Harris.
-Later that year Rev. James Lawson, a civil rights leader and visiting scholar at the university since 2010, received the NAACP Image Award – Chairman's Award.
+At the national level, CSUN has been home to a former head of the United States Census Bureau (Vincent Barabba), a former Commissioner of the Bureau of Labor Statistics (Kathleen Utgoff), the Program Executive Officer of the Joint Strike Fighter program (Lt Gen Christopher Bogdan), a former member of the Council of Economic Advisers and president of the Federal Reserve Bank of Cleveland (Jerry Jordan), as well as the Ambassador to the Bahamas (Nicole Avant), Governor of Hawaii (Linda Lingle), and Lieutenant Governor of California (Mike Curb).
+In 2018, alumnus Katie Hill became a member of the United States House of Representatives, and the following year graduate Nury Martinez became the first Latina president of the Los Angeles City Council.
+On January 20, 2021, alumnus Doug Emhoff became the first Second Gentleman of the United States as he is the spouse of former Vice President of the United States Kamala Harris.